wangyin-git/rbgo/README.md

 open TCP or UDP service

-because service handles network request in async mode, it can handle many requests concurrently.
+Because service handles network request in async mode, it can handle many requests concurrently.
 If use some Non-GIL ruby implementations such as TruffleRuby or JRuby, it can utilize all your CPU cores.

 ```ruby